 Name of affiliation for each author

-The author name should be accompanied by complete affiliation address and corresponding email.
+The author's name should be accompanied by a complete affiliation address and corresponding email.

-Abstract, which comprised of approximately 200 -250 words, provides a brief description of research problems, aims, method used, and results.
-It emphasizes research results in which writen in single line spacing.
+Abstract, which comprised of approximately 200 -250 words, provides a brief description of research problems, aims, methods used, and results.
+It emphasizes research results which written in single line spacing.
 3 to 5 keywords must be written to describe the research scope observed as well as the main terms undergirding the research.
 These keywords can be single and/or combined words.

 Keywords: Written in English 3-5 words or groups of words, written alphabetically.

-The introduction comprises of: (1) research problem; (2) insight and problem solve planning; (3) research aims; (4) summary of theoretical studies related to the observed problems.
+The introduction comprises: (1) research problem; (2) insight and problem solve planning; (3) research aims; (4) summary of theoretical studies related to the observed problems.
 This section could also provide the expected results.
 The introduction must be written in single line spacing.